ssi-anik/amqp/readme.md

 Previously, the package could be used with Laravel, Laravel Zero, Lumen out of the box.
 From `v2`, the Laravel support has been removed.
 If you are looking for implementation with Laravel, you can use [anik/laravel-amqp](https://github.com/ssi-anik/laravel-amqp).
-If you were using this package with Laravel, and you want to upgrade to **Laravel 9**, please consider using using [anik/amqp-to-laravel-amqp](https://github.com/ssi-anik/amqp-to-laravel-amqp) if you want to migrate to `anik/laravel-amqp` later.
+If you were using this package with Laravel, and you want to upgrade to **Laravel 9**, please consider using [anik/amqp-to-laravel-amqp](https://github.com/ssi-anik/amqp-to-laravel-amqp) if you want to migrate to `anik/laravel-amqp` later.

 # Examples